Post

 29696t0NTT domain

-1. Application signs message M1. wolfSSL allocates the 50KB block, writes s1/s2/t0 in NTT form, frees it without zeroing.
+1. Application signs message M1. wolfSSL allocates the ~50 KB block, writes s1/s2/t0 in NTT form, frees it without zeroing.

-2. Any code in the same process calls malloc(50176). glibc tcache returns the same block.
+2. Any code in the same process calls malloc(50176).
+The chunk is too large for glibc’s tcache (~1 KB max) and goes through the unsorted/large-bin path; for a single-threaded process with no intervening same-size allocations, malloc(50176) returns the same chunk with its payload intact.
 Read s1 from offset 21504.

-The forgery uses hint reconstruction (no s2 or t0 needed).
-The perturbation bound for ML-DSA-44 (tau*(2^(d-1) + eta) = 159,822 < 2*gamma2 = 190,464) guarantees the hints are always correct, so the forged signature passes verification.
+The forgery uses hint reconstruction; s2 and t0 are not needed.
+For ML-DSA-44, tau*(2^(d-1) + eta) = 159,822 < 2*gamma2 = 190,464, which guarantees the reconstructed hints are always correct and the forged signature passes wc_dilithium_verify_msg().

 PoC